CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 Getting started
 ===============

+..
 You will be developing programs in Python using multiple files, editors, the command-line, and version control.
 This is the usual way of creating *libraries*, especially for larger projects.
 To help you start, a skeleton repository in which some tasks have already been completed is provided as a starting point.

+..
 To get started:

 #.
 Read the :ref:`Requirements` section.

 #.
-Install and configure your development environment (see
+Install and configure your development environment (`Development
-   `Development environment`_).
+   environment`_).

 #.
-Create a Git repository for your team/project (see `Creating and
+Create a Git repository for your team/project (`Creating and
    sharing a development repository`_) from the provided template.

 #.
 Read the :ref:`Deliverables` section, and with your team consider
-   dependencies between 'tasks' in the deliverables and allocate independent tasks to a team member (see `Project planning`_).
+   dependencies between 'tasks' in the deliverables and allocate independent tasks to a team member (`Project planning`_).

 #.
 Read :ref:`using-git`.

 #.
-Start implementing your tasks (see `Using Anaconda`_).
+Start implementing your tasks (`Using Anaconda`_).

 .. tip::